Technical Analysis Options Crypto Ind Markets

 Order Types

 One can place orders to buy/sell in multiple ways and multiple options available tend to confuse new traders.
-It is important to know the type of orders to execute the trade in the best possible manner.
+It is important to know different order types to execute the trade in the best possible manner.

 Market Order